Grantone/Car-Ride/README.md

 * Django

 ## Support and contact details
-In case of any inquiry you can reach us through my email gmchana254@gmail.com
+In case of any inquiry you can reach me through my email gmchana254@gmail.com

 ### License